What is a continuing student?

 - A degree in a different subject

-In order to be eligible, you will need to complete the introductory courses required for admission for the program.
+In order to be eligible, you may need to complete courses required for admission for the program.
 If you didn’t take introductory courses as part of the first degree studies, they may be able to be completed at McMaster as a continuing student.
-Once that is complete, you can apply for a second degree.
+Once complete, you can apply for a second degree.

 How to apply

 If you’re a McMaster alumni or graduand (i.e. potential graduate) and haven’t attended another university or received a college certificate/diploma since you were last enrolled at McMaster, you can apply using the McMaster Returning Student Application.

 All other applicants should use the OUAC 105 application and choose from the Second Degree options listed (OUAC Program Code “MSD”).